Climate Service Center

 New Tool: The Climate-Fact-Sheets

-To help in the generation of consistent climate information, the CSC developed the climate-fact-sheets at the request of, and in cooperation with, the KfW-Bank.
+To help in the generation of consistent climate information, the Climate Service Center developed the climate-fact-sheets at the request of, and in cooperation with, the KfW-Bank.
 In a compact and concise form the climate-fact-sheets contain the essential climate characteristics and future climate trends of individual countries or regions worldwide on five to six pages.
 The climate-fact-sheets represent a new time and effort saving enquiry and planning tool.

 © Frank Täubel/fotolia

-CSC News-Scan – February 2014 - The CSC News-Scan provides an overview about the latest scientific results on climate and climate change research and their impacts.
+Climate Service Center News-Scan – June 2014 - The Climate Service Center News-Scan provides an overview about the latest scientific results on climate and climate change research and their impacts.

 New solutions for the nitrogen dilemma: the European Nitrogen Assessment